denzen84/beastblackbox/README.md

 4. Decode MLAT timestamps in two ways: relative time and realtime (for second option it needs to have realtime information in UNIX time format for the first file record).
 ## Command line keys and options
 ```
 --filename <file>        Source file to proceed
---extract <file>         Extract BEAST data to new file (if no filter specified it just copies source)
+--extract <file>         Extract BEAST data to new file (if no ICAO filter specified it just copies the source)
---init-time-unix <sec>   Start time (UNIX format) to calculate message realtime using MLAT timestamps
+--init-time-unix <sec>   Start time (UNIX epoch, format: ss.ms) to calculate realtime using MLAT timestamps
---localtime              Decode time as local time (default is UTC)
+--localtime              Decode time as local time (default: UTC)
+--sbs-output             Show messages in SBS format (default: dump1090 style)
 --filter-icao <addr>     Show only messages from the given ICAO
+--export-kml <file>      Export coordinates and height to KML (works only with --filter-icao)
---max-messages <count>   Limit messages count (from the start of the file)
+--max-messages <count>   Limit messages count from the start of the file (default: all)
---sbs-output             Show messages in SBS format
 --show-progress          Show progress during file operation

 Additional BEAST options: